 The NHBA Law Related Education Program is directed by the Law Related Education Coordinator, Robin E. Knippers, along with a committee relating to the individual LRE programs.
 The program began in 1985 and now serves over 50,000 students and teachers in New Hampshire.
 LRE provides curriculum resources, development and educational opportunities, interactive projects with attorneys, law firms, and schools across New Hampshire.

 When Love Hurts

-A new program of the New Hampshire Bar Association will bring lawyers and judges into classrooms around the state to teach students about the warning signs and consequences of dating violence and where they can find help.
+A Law Related Education program of the NH Bar Association brings lawyers and judges into classrooms around the state to teach students about the warning signs and consequences of dating violence and where they can find help.

 Attorneys and judges who choose to participate in the program will receive pre-selected video clips designed to spark discussion and learning during presentations to students in grades 8-12.
 The clips show abusive behavior in dating relationships that often escalates to physical violence.
 Please contact LRE Coordinator Robin E. Knippers.